droidthings/IntrusionDetection/Documentation/Android.md

 }
 ```

-_ChannelFeedData_ will have all the objects of the JSON data which its receiving from ThingSpaek network.
+_ChannelFeedData_ will have all the objects of the JSON data which it is receiving from ThingSpeak network.

 ```
 {